 You've probably gotten the joke: That wasn't a statue.
 That was Ripken himself, who probably played 3 years too long.
 But after Cal left, and took his overrated legend with him, there was no reason to watch the Orioles anymore: They stunk, and had no drawing cards.

-Last season, O's per-game attendance bottomed out at 21,662, their lowest since 1988, the year they lost their first 21 games en route to losing 107 for the season.
-Despite a good start to the 2011 season, the O's are averaging just 21,938 for home games, up only slightly from last year.
+Last season, O's per-game attendance bottomed out at 21,672, only slightly above their 2010 average of 21,662, which was their their lowest since 1988, the year they lost their first 21 games en route to losing 107 for the season.
 That's little more than half the total from the last Cal season, but that's got little to do with the Nats simply existing an hour's drive away (at least, it's an hour's drive in theory; BaltWash Corridor traffic can be horrendous), and lots to do with the O's being pathetic.
-And with Stephen Strasburg having arrived, now it will be the Nats with the iconic player (as if Ryan Zimmerman isn't already a damn good player), so the O's are really up the creek now, unless they start rebuilding.
+And with Stephen Strasburg having arrived, now it will be the Nats who have the iconic player (as if Ryan Zimmerman isn't already a damn good player), so the O's are really up the creek now, unless they start rebuilding.

 So what does this mean?
 It means getting tickets for O's games will be relatively easy until Angelos either gets a clue, or sells the team to someone who already has.
 You can just walk up to the ticket booth and give your request, and basically get pretty much any seat(s) you're willing to pay for.
-Field Box seats are $55, a bargain by New York standards.
-The Upper Box seat I sat in last Thursday, right over home plate, was a mere $20.
-Those same seats at Yankee Stadium II would be $250 and $50, respectively.
+Field Box seats are $65, up $10 from last season but still a bargain by New York standards.
+The Upper Boxes are a mere $24.
+Those same seats at Yankee Stadium II would be $275 and $80, respectively.

 Going In.
 You're likely to walk in at the Eutaw Street gate, between the edge of the left field stands and the Baltimore & Ohio Warehouse.
-This area has a statue of Baltimore native Babe Ruth, and big steel representations of the Orioles' retired numbers: 4, 1968-86 manager Earl Weaver; 5, 1955-77 third baseman Brooks Robinson; 8, 1981-2001 shortstop (eventually third baseman) Cal Ripken Jr.; 20, 1966-71 right fielder (and later manager) Frank Robinson; 22, 1965-84 pitcher Jim Palmer; and 33, 1977-96 first baseman Eddie Murray.
-(Number 7, worn by Cal Ripken Sr., and Number 44, worn by former catcher and longtime coach Elrod Hendricks, have not been officially retired, but neither has been given out since these men died.)
+This area has a statue of Baltimore native Babe Ruth, and big steel representations of the Orioles' retired numbers: 4, 1968-86 manager Earl Weaver; 5, 1955-77 3rd baseman (and later broadcaster) Brooks Robinson; 8, 1981-2001 shortstop (and later 3rd baseman) Cal Ripken Jr.; 20, 1966-71 right fielder (and later manager) Frank Robinson; 22, 1965-84 pitcher (and later broadcaster) Jim Palmer; and 33, 1977-96 1st baseman Eddie Murray.
+(Number 7, worn by longtime coach and briefly manager Cal Ripken Sr., and Number 44, worn by former catcher and longtime coach Elrod Hendricks, have not been officially retired, but neither has been given out since these men died.)